We ship worldwide

 With one pack, you can dye up to1kg of fabric.

-Apart from dye salt, the pack contains all the necessary ingredients.
+Apart from dye salt, the pack contains all thenecessary ingredients.

-Colorant: Reactive dye
+Dyeing agent: Reactive dye

 The result is wash- and light fast.